tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 An important addendum to our definition then should be that acceptance tests don't have to be about just business behaviour, they can also be about broader system qualities such as non-functional requirements and usability.
 It's still about customer confidence.

 Unfortunately, Cripin's definition talks specifically about _stories_ and business _value_.
 I say unfortunate because acceptance tests may or may not have anything to do with user stories.
 We'll talk about stories later but in our definition, we're talking generally about system behaviour and brushing over the idea that stories can describe that behaviour.
 A story isn't necessarily a prerequisite for an acceptance test.
-Similarly, _business value_ is a tricky thing to quantify so measuring it in a test can be a challenge.
+Similarly, business _value_ is a tricky thing to quantify, so measuring it in a test can be a challenge.
 We'll talk more about that [later too](#business-value).

 Applying the addendum to our definition gives the following.

 >  An acceptance test is a set of examples or a specification that help the customer "accept" that the system behaves as intended.
-The test is used to specify required behaviour _before_ implementing functionality and then verify the behaviour against the completed implementation.
-Acceptance tests are not limited to confirming business behaviour but can also verify broader, non-functional objectives have been met.
+The test is used to specify required behaviour before verifying that behaviour against a running system.
+Acceptance tests are not limited to confirming business behaviour but can also verify that broader, non-functional objectives have been met.